fortuity/subdomain-authentication/README.markdown

 * subdomain_routes (version 0.3.1)
 * friendly_id (version 2.2.7)

+All gems are on gemcutter, so you need to add gemcutter to your sources if you haven’t yet:

+    $ sudo gem sources -a http://gemcutter.org/

 ## Download

 The source code is managed with Git (a version control system) and hosted at GitHub.
 You'll need Git on your machine (install it from [http://git.or.cz/](http://git.or.cz/)).